cpfaff/Open-Science-Thesis/README.md

 document.
 For an example see the PDF file inside of the repository or have a look into the impressions section below.

+### Note

+This repository is still in development and the commands as well as the layout provided by the latex class are subject to change.
+You might also find the current version in master branch in unstable state!

 ## See also

 The Open-Science-Thesis is one of a series of document classes.
 You might also